-My advice has always been – Don’t do it!
-What’s the difference between using ChatGPT to build a page versus copying a couple of pages of top-ranking content, merging it and tweaking it to avoid plagiarism accusations?
+- Versus copying a couple of pages of top-ranking content, merging it and tweaking it to avoid plagiarism accusations?

+In Option 2, you cheated, and it’s still substantially copied content—possibly traceable back to the original source.
+You are still 2nd best, at best.
 Don’t fool yourself – you didn’t create something new!
 It’s definitely NOT unique, authoritative and up-to-date content, written by someone with experience, expertise, authority and trust.
-You created something from existing old information using a tool to sift, merge and regurgitate what other people wrote about the topic prior to 2021.

-There’s a lot of people making a $ selling the AI snake oil.
-Every claim should be taken a grain of salt, tequila and a slice of lime.
+There are a lot of people making a $ selling the AI snake oil.
+Every claim should be taken with a grain of salt, tequila and a slice of lime.

-E-E-A-T is a growing in importance as Google sets out to combat AI generated homogenised page content.
-Yes, you read that right… Google doesn’t want to reward cheaters… they want to reward helpful, insightful and genuinely useful content.
+Not necessarily… E-E-A-T and Helpful Content continue to grow in importance as Google combats low-quality content – be that AI-generated or homogenised duplicate page content.
+Yes, you read that right… Google doesn’t want to reward cheaters… but they do want to reward helpful, insightful and genuinely useful content.

-• The inexperienced see AI SEO tools as a godsend.
+- The inexperienced saw AI SEO tools as a godsend.
 They read the BS and not the authoritative information.
-They don’t perceive the subtle differences between search-engine optimised content and human-generated helpful content.
+They don’t perceive the subtle differences between search-engine optimised AI generated content and human-generated helpful content.
 And they never read the rules!

-• The dodgy SEO agencies use AI generated content to generate superficially impressive web page content that’s optimised for rankings.
-It save time, thus making them more money for less effort.
+- Some 3rd-world SEO agencies may use AI-generated content to generate superficially impressive web page content that’s optimised for rankings.
+It saves time, thus making them more money for less effort.

-Sure, you can use ChatGPT and the likes to populate your website with AI generated content that’s optimised for search engines.
-It will (probably) be free of grammatical errors, and spelling and punctuation will be correct (hopefully).
-It can be search engine optimised too, based on SEO practices pre-2021.
-You might even get a short-term boost in rankings from doing that.
+Sure, you can use ChatGPT or Gemini AI and the likes to populate your website with AI-generated content that’s optimised for search engines.
+You can use a hosting company’s Website Generator that will ask you some questions and then build you a turnkey website from scratch.
+It will (probably) be free of grammatical errors, and spelling and punctuation will (hopefully) be correct.
+It can be search-engine-optimised to some degree too.
+Hell, you might even get a short-term gain or boost in rankings from doing that.

-But you need to be aware that Google is actively developing algorithms to identify this in two ways:
+But you need to be aware that Google is actively developing algorithms to identify this AI-automated content in two ways:

 Quality Rater’s Guidelines